Notes on playing piano in a hospital lobby once a week.

 Once, there was a woman who was escorting her mother, a patient, through the lobby.
 Before leaving she stopped to tell me, “You are calming my soul like you have no idea.”
-That is one of the sweetest comments I have received but there have been many others like that.
-One gentleman sat nearby and listened for half an hour, then said to me, “Some people just play the piano, you transport me with music.”
+That is one of the nicest comments I have received but there have been many others like that.
 Another time, some people from a church choir asked me to play Amazing Grace, and they sang a verse with me, in their beautiful voices.
 Another patient came to hear me for two consecutive Mondays during his hospitalization and the second time he told me he was looking forward all week to hearing me again.
 These encounters are always very gratifying.
-The most moving time of all was when a family was grieving after having lost a family member.
-That day I simply could not play.
+A couple of times, a family was grieving after having lost a family member.
+On those days I simply could not play.

-When I first started playing there, I did not expect that I would have so many wonderful encounters with people, like the ones I have described here.
+When I first started playing there, I did not expect that I would have so many wonderful encounters with people.
 I could say that my tip jar is my heart and the people fill it up for me every time, with their words or sometimes with a simple nod or gesture to say thanks.
-It means more to me to play there than it does to play anywhere else.
+It means more to me to play there than it does to play in most other places where I do.
 If you ever have the experience of playing there too, I think you will understand what I mean. ♥

 I encourage anyone who plays the piano and who lives or works in or near Burbank, to consider volunteering at Providence St. Joseph Medical Center, by contacting the Volunteer Office through their web page, here.